 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Urinary Tract Infection In Children, Ambulatory Care
+Urinary Tract Infection in Children

 A urinary tract infection (UTI)

 is caused by bacteria that get inside your child's urinary tract.
 Most bacteria come out when your child urinates.
 Bacteria that stay in your child's urinary tract system can cause an infection.
 The urinary tract includes the kidneys, ureters, bladder, and urethra.
 Urine is made in the kidneys, and it flows from the ureters to the bladder.
 Urine leaves the bladder through the urethra.

 Signs and symptoms in children younger than 2 years:

 - Poor feeding or slow weight gain